case-study-page

 Lions KidSight USA’s database is designed to capture aggregate information (without personally identifiable information) on the number of kids screened, the age group of those screened, the number referred and the number of those referred who went for professional care.
 We will soon be capturing the indications for referral for those referred.

-8. Over the last year, it’s likely many children have missed having their vision screened due to the COVID-19 pandemic.
+8. It’s likely many children may have missed having their vision screened due to the COVID-19 pandemic.
 Can you tell us about Project SEE CLEARLY 2021?
 What are your goals?

 In recent months, many professional, peer-reviewed articles have detailed the increase in physical and visual issues associated with the large amount of screen time children have endured over the past 18 months.
 Dry eye, tired eyes and increase in myopia are a few of these.
 Project SEE CLEARLY 2021 is designed to detect the visual issues that may be causing these problems.